interlink-hq/interlink-kubernetes-plugin/README.md

     server: https://example.com:6443
 ```

-finally, you can disable certificate verification (but you will find "InsecureRequestWarning" in plugin's logs):
+finally, you can disable certificate verification (but you will get "InsecureRequestWarning" in plugin's logs):

 ```yaml
 clusters: